input-output-hk/catalyst-ci/README.md

 Many services used by CI need authentication.

 1. Make sure you use `docker login` for dockerhub.com
 2. Copy `.secret.template` to `.secret` and provide the required secrets for access to the specified services.

-Failure todo these things could cause your builds to fail due to rate limiting, or inaccessible services.
+Failure to do these things could cause your builds to fail due to rate limiting, or inaccessible services.